A3-TasmanDynamics/TasDyn-ATC-System/README.md

-# Tasman Dynamics ATC System 📡
+# TasDyn-ATC-System 📡

-[Image of a system architecture diagram showing an Arma 3 game server communicating via WebSockets to a Node.js backend and a Vue 3 frontend]

 An integrated, real-time Air Traffic Control (ATC) and airspace monitoring system for Arma 3.
-Tasman Dynamics ATC extracts live telemetry from the game engine and broadcasts it to a tactical web interface and Discord, providing command elements with total airspace visibility.
+The Tasman Dynamics ATC extracts live telemetry from the game engine and broadcasts it to a tactical web interface and Discord, providing command elements with total airspace visibility.

 ## ⚙️ System Architecture